gnanadeep30805/Coupon-Management/README.md

 ---

-### Instructions to run the prjects are available in RUN_INSTRUCTIONS.md file
+### Instructions to run the project are available in RUN_INSTRUCTIONS.md file